THE SALON AROUND THE WORLD

 Last year, the paintings of a delegation of Belarusian painters were exhibited at the Salon d’Automne in Paris.
 In exchange, French painters have exhibited their work at the Museum of Art in Minsk.

 Thanks to the generous initiative of Michèle Ansermet-Papadopoulos, painter and member of the Salon d’Automne, the theme of this exhibition is ‘the diptych’.
-This theme symbolises the reconciliation of the two political entities that constitute the island.
+This theme symbolises the reconciliation of the two parts that constitute the island.
 This unique artistic event is supported by the French Institute and the Republic of Cyprus.